djdownes/CaptureCompare/README.md

 3. Bigwigs for all viewpoints in each replicate, as well as the means for a sample
 4. Pdf of windowed viewpoints, and input files, and plotting scripts to facilitate easy re-analysis
 5. DESe2 input and output files as well as R scripts for easy re-analysis
-6. Formatted files for peak calling using peakY
+6. Formatted files for peak calling using peaky

  CaptureCompare also generates a public hub for loading into UCSC or CaptureSee